New York Premises Liability Attorneys

 According to tort law, a tort is a legal term for an action or inaction that caused another person to suffer, which inevitably leads to civil legal liability.
 Tort law mandates that people act reasonably to prevent avoidable injuries from taking place, and failing to do so can expose them to lawsuits in a civil court.
 Injuries that occur on someone’s property fall under this area of the law since they must protect guests and visitors from harm.

 A thorough investigation is required to prove the other party’s liability in court successfully.
 The attorney who represents your case will likely reach out to other professionals who are experts in their field to evaluate architecture, engineering, and design flaws.
 Your attorney will be able to determine the next course of action once the facts are gathered.

 Do not speak with an insurance agent until after you have received counsel from an attorney.
 Insurance representatives are trained to ask questions that can be used against you to diminish your claim.
 You do not have to discuss anything with the insurance company, provide any statements, or sign any documentation.
 If you do, it may prevent you from being able to seek financial compensation for your injuries.

 If you or someone you know has been the victim of an accident caused by a property owner’s negligence, you should not have to bear this burden alone.
-Contact the NY personal injury lawyers of Hach & Rose, LLP, by calling (212) 779-0057 today to discuss your case with a qualified legal professional and learn more about your legal rights and options.
+Contact the New York personal injury lawyers of Hach & Rose, LLP by calling (212) 779-0057 today to discuss your case with a qualified legal professional and learn more about your legal rights and options.